-Though we may be trying to hang on to Indian Summer for as long as possible, there's no denying that Fall is fully upon us.
+Fall is officially in the air!
 Pumpkin-spiced-everything has taken over and it's time to make updates to our wardrobes and home decor, but it's also important to make some updates to our hair and skin care routines, as well as our diets and overall health practices.
 Don't be overwhelmed, though - the handy guide below has got you covered from hair to toes!

 Be sure to opt for the right shampoo to get rid of buildup from summer (salt, pool water, sunscreen, sand, sweat, etc.).
 Check the ingredients list and don't forget the scalp massage when washing.